 Being able to size metadata more accurately becomes especially important when a customer wants to place the metadata on SSDs so as to speed up file creation/deletion but more particularly inode scans associated with replication or anti-virus.

-The theory of gpfs metadata sizing is explained here and the really short version is that the worst case metadata sizing should be 16.5 KiB * (filecount+directorycount) * 2 for gpfs HA mirroring.
+The theory of gpfs metadata sizing is explained here and the really short version is that in most cases you will be OK with allowing 1 KiB per file per copy of metadata, but the worst case metadata sizing (when using extended attributes, for things like HSM) should be 16.5 KiB * (filecount+directorycount) * 2 for gpfs HA mirroring.

 - if you have 20,000 files and directories the metadata space requirement should be no more than 16.5 * 20,000 * 2 = 660,000 KiB = 645 MiB